Skip to main content

 In August 2022, the EC issued a standardization request to the European Standard Organization (ESO) CEN/CENELEC, which initiated the work on the harmonized standards.
 It is expected that three standards will be published by June 30, 2024, covering respectively Article 3.3(d), (e) and (f).
 UL Solutions reviewed the first draft of the proposed standard and submitted several comments to help improve the document.

 The harmonized standards will support the essential requirements laid out in Article 3.3 and will contain technical specifications for radio equipment in scope.
 These specifications will cover topics such as network traffic monitoring, denial of service attacks mitigation, authentication and access control mechanisms, secure update mechanism, and attack surface reduction.
 Additionally, specifications will address data security and privacy, aiming at, for example, preventing the accidental or unauthorized storage, processing, access, disclosure, destruction or loss of data.
-Users will also have the ability of easily delete their personal data stored on a device before disposing it to prevent the exposure of their information.
+Users will also have the ability to easily delete their personal data stored on a device before disposing of it to prevent the exposure of their information.

 The RED Delegated Act (RED DA) will impact any manufacturer producing radio equipment to be sold on the EU market.
 Manufacturers will be responsible for cybersecurity throughout the entire lifecycle of the device.
 While the harmonized standards are not yet published, preparation for compliance can begin now.
 UL Solutions can help you progress towards RED DA compliance with advisory services to highlight gaps and provide you with educational guidance to reach your objectives.
-Together, we can increase your cybersecurity resiliency aligned with the cybersecurity regulation landscape.

 UL Solutions can support you regardless of your current development stage.
 For early-stage projects, we can help you to apply security-by-design and embed security in your governance and processes.
 To this end, we offer training and workshops led by our security experts to equip your team with the knowledge to successfully implement your products.
 For projects in a later development stage, we can assist you with a gap analysis or full compliance assessment to EN 303 645 and IEC 62443-4-2, which will help you increase the security posture of your products.
 These two standards have requirements that overlap with the requirements expected to be in the harmonized standards for RED DA and will greatly support your readiness for RED.

-Download resources
+Download our resources

 Cybersecurity